MyTypeOfFlawless/KeyStone/KeyStone.DegreeOfAssociationCSharp/ReadMe.md

 select IdGrandParent, IdParty from Associations --where idParty = 19 --and IdGrandParent = 1333
 group by IdGrandParent, IdParty having count(IdParty) > 1

+//-->[Interpretation 2]
+Then i realised your question could be interpreted differently.
+Whereas you only want the top 5 for any in the top 10

 *****************************
 Instructions: